beironf/photography-app/README.md

 ./start-image-api.sh
 ```

-## MySQL Database with Docker
+## PostgreSQL Database with Docker
-Common webhotels usually have support for MySQL so I went for this even though it probably would have made more sense to run this app using for example MongoDB (or similar NoSQL).
+It would probably have made more sense to run this app using for example MongoDB (or similar NoSQL), but I went for a SQL database because it was more familiar.

 #### Initiate/Start:
-The DB is specified in the `docker-compose.yaml` file (services: `db`) where we create a MySQL-container (`photography-db`) with the database `photography_db` inside.
+The DB is specified in the `docker-compose.yaml` file (services: `photography-db`) where we create a PostgreSQL-container with the database `photography_db` inside.
 ```
-docker-compose up -d db
+docker-compose up -d photography-db
 ```

 #### Connect:
 The DB is hosted inside a Docker container and exposed on the port `4001`.
-For some reason the `--protocol=tcp` was needed when using "localhost" (`127.0.0.1` works without whis flag).
 ```
-mysql -u root -h localhost -P 4001 -D photography_db --protocol=tcp
+psql -h localhost -p 4001 -U postgres photography_db
 ```

 ## Google Cloud

 #### Connect to Database
 ```
-gcloud sql connect db --user=root
+gcloud sql connect photography-db --user=postgres --database=photography_db
-USE photography_db;
-...
 ```

 #### Creating Service Accounts - Workload Identity